Rutgers keeps Wake Forest guessing on Gator Bowl roster - WHIZ News

 “We’re built to do this.
 Let’s just roll with the punches,” he said.
 “Whatever comes down the pike we’ll adjust and let’s see if we can get down there and go play a game and have a lot of fun doing it and, you know, win the game.
 That’s why we’re going there, right?”

 The only thing up in the air is how Rutgers is going to get from New Jersey to Florida.
-They were having a tough time finding a charter flight and nothing was set on Monday.
+The team was having a tough time finding a charter flight and nothing was set on Monday.
 Schiano quipped there was a day the Scarlet Knights had two planes available and then lost both.
-He added a train ride remains a possibility, even a bus.
+He added that a train ride remains a possibility, even a bus.
 He promised the team will get there.

 Schiano said his players have taken a great approach this week.